-11.3.2 Part of the Central Croydon Conservation Area, namely Katharine Street, High Street and George Street, is located within the Mid Croydon Masterplan area (see map 16), which was adopted in July 2012.
+10.4.2 Part of the Central Croydon Conservation Area, namely Katharine Street, High Street and George Street, is located within the Mid Croydon Masterplan area (see Map 16), which was adopted in July 2012.

-11.3.4 Some of the guidelines in the Mid Croydon Masterplan that directly affect the Central Croydon Conservation Area are listed below.
-Please see also the extract from the Mid Croydon Masterplan drawing (map 16).
+10.4.4 Some of the components in the Mid Croydon Masterplan that directly affect the Central Croydon Conservation Area are listed below.
+Please see also the extract from the Mid Croydon Masterplan drawing (Map 16).

 - Improvements to Thomas Turner Path

 - Improvements to High Street

 - Improvements to Mint Walk

 - A new pedestrian link between George Street and Fell Road

 - Town Hall Square on Katharine Street

-- Potential redevelopment of Taberner House site (see photo on p.8)
+- Potential redevelopment of Taberner House site